 Was the United States barred from recovery because it delayed in giving notice of the forgery of a check?

-The Court affirmed the order, holding that one who accepted a forged signature of a payee was allowed to shift the loss to the drawee only on a clear showing that the drawee's delay in notifying him of the forgery caused damage.
-The Court held that petitioners failed to show that the delay by respondent had caused them a manifest loss.
+The United States Court held that one who accepted a forged signature of a payee was allowed to shift the loss to the drawee only on a clear showing that the drawee's delay in notifying him of the forgery caused damage.
+The Court held that Clearfield and Penney failed to show that the delay by the United States had caused them a manifest loss.

 Not a Lexis Advance subscriber?
 Try it out for free.